e2comp/joey0927/README.md

 - Spam is like unwanted junk mail, but for your email inbox.
 It's usually annoying ads or scams trying to trick you into clicking on dangerous links.
 4. Antiviruses
 - Antiviruses are like superheroes for your computer!
 They are special programs that hunt down and destroy viruses and malware.
 They act like a shield, protecting your computer from these bad guys.</p>
-        <p> Plagiarism is like stealing someone's idea or words and pretending it's your own.
-It's like taking a friend's toy and saying you made it yourself.
-It's not fair, and it can get you into big trouble.</p>
         <ul>
             <li><strong>Think Before You Click:</strong> Avoid suspicious links and unknown sources.</li>
             <li><strong>Update Regularly:</strong> Keep your software and antivirus up-to-date.</li>